miguel94ist/FREE_Web/README.md

 yarn install
 ```

 This should download all javascript dependencies for the project.

+Manually download Semantic UI theme files from https://github.com/Semantic-Org/Semantic-UI-LESS and place them into the `free/assets/semantic-ui/themes` folder.
+Due to their size, they are not included in the repository.

+Now you need to compile and package the theme and javascript files into bundles, so that the django website is able to use them.
+For this, you have three options what to execute in the `free/assets` folder:

+- `yarn run build` - one-time dev build.
+Useful for running in the local environment, as the source codes are not obfuscated and minified.
+- `yarn run watch` - continuous build.
+Used for javascript development, will automatically repackage the bundled files whenever source files are saved.
+- `yarn run buildprod` - **PRODUCTION BUILD** - Use this if you want to publish the website to the external world.
+The source files will be obfuscated, minified, optimised for size etc.

-After all this, you can run the django development webservery with:
+After all this, you can run the django development webserver with:
 ```
 python manage.py runserver
 ```